PyKev/StudySumAI-Demo/README.md

 ## Limitations ⚠️

 - To make the chat work correctly, it is necessary to input your OpenAI key since embeddings are generated using the 'text-embedding-ada-002' model.
 There is a free alternative, 'HuggingFaceInstructEmbeddings,' but it processes more slowly, requires more resources, and has not been added to this project.
+  - While the indexing process is done with an OpenAI API key, once indexed, you can use an open-source model to obtain responses.
+- Please note that processing errors may occur if the text is too lengthy and a model with a low token limit is selected.